Welcome to the Green Lake County Health Unit!

 CDC COVID 19 Page- https://www.cdc.gov/coronavirus/2019-ncov/index.html

-If you have specific questions regarding COVID-19 response in Green Lake County or if you have recently traveled or are planning travel to a high-risk area, please call the Health Department directly at 920-294-4070.
+If you have specific questions regarding COVID-19 response in Green Lake County or if you have questions regarding your symptoms or exposure to COVID-19, please call the Health Department directly at 920-294-4070.

 Shari Krause – Public Health Program Specialist